Awni00/relational-convolutions/docs/index.markdown

     });
 </script>

-**SET.** "SET" is a card game which forms a simple but challenging relational task.
+***SET*.** *SET* is a card game which forms a simple but challenging relational task.
 To solve the task, one must process the sensory information of individual cards to identify the values of each attribute, then somehow search over combinations of cards and reason about the relations between them.
 This is a task which tests a model's ability to represent and reason over relations among *subgroups* of objects.
 This is a capability built explicitly into relational convolutional networks, but is missing from other relational models.

 <!-- <figure style="text-align: center;">
     <img src="figs/set_example.png" alt="sample of SET cards" style="display: block; margin-left: auto; margin-right: auto; width: 50%;">